rbind/yutani/content/post/2018-06-03-anatomy-of-gghighlight.md

 ### Create an unhighlighted layer

-An unhiglighted layer is the colorless version of the above points with the same data.
+An unhighlighted layer is the colorless version of the above points with the same data.
 To create this, we can simply remove `colour` from `aes()` and specify a static colour `"grey"`.
 I call this operation as *bleach*.